-This procedure applies to all grievable issues (with the exception of sexual harassment) which involve the work conditions and relationships within a department and/or the interpretation and application to individuals of general employment policies and procedures.
+This procedure applies to all grievable issues (with the exception of sexual harassment, or complaints covered under the College’s EEO policy) which involve the work conditions and relationships within a department and/or the interpretation and application to individuals of general employment policies and procedures.
 The actual terms of employment policies and employee benefit plans are not matters to be covered by this procedure.
 Where a question exists as to whether a particular matter is covered by this procedure, the Associate Vice President for Human Resources will refer the matter to Senior Staff members for determination.
 Application of the procedure will be denied only where the matter is not a grievable issue or is one in which the grievant has no direct interest, or in other circumstances in which the use of this procedure would clearly endanger its effectiveness as a means for review and appeal of staff members' grievances.
 The grievance procedure is not available to new staff during the orientation and review period.
 Voluntary resignations are not subject to the grievance procedure.

 A decision issued at any one step of the procedure will be final and binding for that grievance unless the grievant initiates an appeal to the next step.
 In the event that an employee does not receive a decision within the prescribed time limits, the failure to respond will be considered a denial of the grievance and he/she may proceed to the next step.
 However, the time limits described in any step may be extended by mutual consent between the parties concerned.
 Written responses by any of the concerned parties should be mailed on the day they are dated.